 The long-awaited Qatar National Library (QNL) is a spectacle to behold.
 Beyond the monolithic façade and breath-taking interior, it embodies all the scholastic functions of a library with around one million books; half-a-million ebooks, periodicals and newspapers; and multiple special collections in 20 different languages.

-But the library’s offerings extend far beyond its large catalog—an extensive online collection, cutting-edge technology rentals, and a full calendar of events transform QNL into a community hub for innovative learning and entertainment.
+But the library’s offerings extend far beyond its large catalog—an extensive online collection, cutting-edge technology rentals, and a full calendar of events transform QNL into a community hub for innovative.

 An amphitheatre of books

 Aptly located in Education City, the Qatar National Library is an impressive building.
 Designed to appear like an amphitheatre of books, tiered floors full of shelved books rise up on every side when viewed from the ground floor of the library.
 The centre space includes an auditorium that can be opened up to accommodate grand events.